How to Get to Angel’s Rest Hike!

 Angel’s Rest Info & Photos

-Now that we’ve figured out how to get to Angel’s Rest hike, let’s talk about the hike itself.
-The trail heads straight up from the road, right across from Angel’s Rest parking lot.
+Now that we’ve figured out how to get to Angel’s Rest, let’s talk about the hike itself.
+The trail heads straight up from the road, right across from the Angel’s Rest parking lot.
 You’re gaining 1,400 feet over a couple miles, meaning it’s a good, solid incline ~ but it won’t kill you.
-You’ll wind through the forest, past some streams, & eventually find your way to a rocky outcrop (where you’ll start to have views).
+You’ll wind through the pretty, shaded forest, past a few streams, & eventually find your way to a rocky outcrop: where you’ll start to have views.
 Once you’ve reached the rocks, you’re almost there.

 Once you’re at the top, you’ll have to climb around some large boulders in order to get the best views of the Gorge.
-Be careful with children & dogs in this area, especially if you’re climbing up on top of any of the rocks.
-Dylan stayed behind while we climbed some of them!
+Be careful with children & dogs in this area, especially if you’re climbing on top of any of the rocks.
+Dylan stayed behind while we climbed some of them ~ & actually hid under one, as you can see in the photo below!

-Also, I’ve climbed Angel’s Rest in wintertime at sunset, & it was one of my favorite hikes.
+I’ve climbed Angel’s Rest in the winter at sunset, & it was one of my favorite hikes.
 There was hardly anyone on the trail, & though it was slippery, the sublime sunset views at the top were absolutely worth it, with their pink & purple hues.
+Its accessibility, close proximity to Portland, & insane views make it one of my absolute favorite winter hikes in Oregon.

-What’s better after a long hike than a cold beer?
 After hiking Angel’s Rest, stop off at McMenamins Edgefield, located en route back to Portland.
 It’s right off I-84, & the sprawling property is vintage Oregon: there’s a hotel, the Ruby Spa, a golf course, restaurants, micro-brews, & plenty of Oregon quirkiness.
+You have to just GO there: I can’t fully explain how wonderful this place is; you must see it to believe it.

 Happy Adventuring!